Robertation256/big_data_project/README.md

      ![image-20211121110605109](./screenshots/readme_pics/image-20211121110605109.png)

-4. Select all code in *topic_extraction.sc* and copy paste into shell.
+4. Select all code in */ana_code/yz3919/topic_extraction.sc* and copy paste into shell.
 (When the last print command is reached, you may hit enter to run it)

 5. Outputs are printed directly in the sequence of all reviews topics, good business review topics and bad business review topics.